MichaelCurrin/python-twitter-guide/development.md

 1. Install [NPM](https://npmjs.com/).
 2. Clone the repo (see the _Clone or download_ button on the repo's main page) and navigate to the project root.
 3. Install node dependencies (just Docsify CLI).
+This can be run from the VS Code task too.
     ```sh
     $ npm install
     ```